 Stroke Association Support Services

 Stroke Recovery Services provide advice, emotional support and information following a stroke.
-They work with stroke survivors, carers and family members to identify and address physical needs.
-They then help build a personalised plan to support putting life back together after a stroke.
+They work with stroke survivors, carers and family members to identify and address physical needs, as well as helping to build a personalised plan to support putting life back together after a stroke.
 The Stroke Association provides a Hampshire-based stroke recovery service in Portsmouth.
 You can find out more information by visiting their website or getting in touch using the details provided below:

 Stroke Recovery Groups in Hampshire

-Long term peer and social support is a vital lifeline for those affected by stroke and their families.
-Through clubs and groups, you and your elderly relative can find advice, activities and companionship.
+Long term peer and social support is a vital lifeline for those affected by a stroke and their families.
+Clubs and groups can help you and your elderly relative to find advice, activities and companionship opportunities.

-Click on your elderly relative’s local Stroke Association support group below to find location, services provided, meeting times and contact details:
+Take a look at your elderly relative’s local Stroke Association support group below to find information on the location, services provided, meeting times and contact details of each: